zack-bitcoin/amoveo/docs/design/sortition_chains_random.md

 ===========

 We start by using the hash of a block to give us a little randomness.
 The cost to manipulate these bits is at least as expensive as re-mining the block that they came from.
 Two strategies have been invented so that we can gather entropy from a sequence of blocks, and the cost to manipulate the entropy is as expensive as re-mining all those blocks. https://github.com/zack-bitcoin/amoveo/blob/master/docs/design/harmonic_rng.md and https://github.com/zack-bitcoin/amoveo/blob/master/docs/design/uncertainty_rng.md

+In general, a blockchain lottery's reward needs to be smaller than the cumulative value of all the block rewards during the time period when the randomness was generated.

+In the case of sortition chains, we have some tricks to overcome this limitation.

 Exponential growth of financial randomness
 ===============